Parsimonious mixtures of multivariate contaminated normal distributions: Data analyses

 \subsection{Artificial data with uniform noise}

-In this first analysis, a sample of $n=180$ simulated bivariate points is generated from an EVE-GPCM model with $G=2$ components of equal size ($n_1=n_2=90$).
-The parameters of the mixture components are given in \tablename~\ref{tab:Overall uniform noise}.
-Twenty noise points are also added from a uniform distribution over the range $-10$ to $10$ on each variate.
-Note that when a point from this uniform distribution effectively falls inside a cluster, which happens twice (\figurename~\ref{fig:simdataunif1}), we would expect it to be classified as belonging to the associated component.
+In this first analysis, a sample of $n=180$ simulated bivariate points is generated from an EEE-NM model with $G=2$ clusters of equal size ($n_1=n_2=90$).
+Twenty noise points are also added from a uniform distribution over the range $-10$ to $10$ on each variate; hence, the generated data can be meant as arising from an EEE-NCM with $G=2$ clusters.
+Note that when a point from this uniform distribution effectively falls inside a cluster, which seems to happen five times (see \figurename~\ref{fig:simdataunif1}), we would expect it to be classified as belonging to the associated cluster.

-We now consider the results obtained by fitting the family of GPCM models.
-With this aim, the \texttt{gpcm()} function of the \texttt{mixture} package for {\sf R} is used.
-When $G=2$, the best GPCM model according to the BIC ($-1957.293$) is VII.
-This model is displayed in \figurename~\ref{fig:simdataunif.VII2} and, as expected, the fit is affected by noise.